notepad-plus-plus/npp-usermanual/content/preferences/index.md

 Determines whether multiple instances of Notepad++ can be run simultaneously.

-* `☐ Open session in a new instance of Notepad++`: each session will open in a new instance, but multiple files can be opened in each session
+* `☐ Open session in a new instance of Notepad++`: each session will open in a new instance, but multiple files can be opened in each session.
+"Opening a session" can be done either by using **File > Load session...**, or (if you have set the [MISC > Session File ext](#misc)) by opening a file with that extension.
 * `☐ Always in multi-instance mode`: every time you open a file from Windows, it will open a new instance of Notepad++
-* `☐ Default (mono-instance)`: every time you open a file from Windows, it will go into the single Notepad++ instance
+* `☐ Default (mono-instance)`: every time you open a file from Windows, it will go into the single Notepad++ instance.
+If you open a session file while Notepad++ is already open, the files from that session will be opened in addition to the files you already have open.

 **WARNING**: If you select anything other than `Default (mono-instance)`, changed settings in one instance will _not_ influence the settings in the other instance, and only the changed settings in the _last_ instance closed will be saved to disk.